As an Amazon Associate, I earn a commission on qualifying products at no additional cost to you.

 How to Protect Your Back When Sitting at Your Desk All Day

-There are plenty of things you can do to alleviate and prevent the pressure and make things easier on your lower back.
-Here’s how to protect your back when sitting in your computer chair for prolonged periods of time.
+There are a number of things you can do to alleviate and prevent the pressure and make things easier on your lower back, like using one of these cruelty-free desk chairs with lumbar support.
+Here are some more ways to protect your back when sitting in your computer chair for prolonged periods of time.

 Take Plenty of Breaks